 Opening the file

-Clicking Update will update all the links in the workbook, whilst Don’t Update will not retrieve the linked values.
+Clicking Update will update all the links in the workbook, while Don’t Update will not retrieve the linked values.

 Edit Links window

-The Edit Links window will open.
-This window can also be found in File -> Info -> Edit Links to Files.
+- The Edit Links dialog box opens.
+This window can also be found in File > Info > Edit Links to Files.

 Single cell update

 A single cell can be updated by entering and leaving edit mode.
 Some methods to achieve this are:

 - Double-click a cell to enter edit mode, then click away into another cell to leave.

-- Press F2 to enter edit mode, press enter to leave.
+- Press F2 to enter edit mode, and press enter to leave.

-The link to a closed workbook will be updated when the cell containing the link requires recalculation.
+The link to a closed workbook is updated when the cell containing the link requires recalculation.
 The calculation chain in Excel is a tricky concept.
-Generally, a cell is only recalculated if it contains a reference to a cell or preceding cell which has changed.
+Generally, a cell only recalculates if it includes a reference to a cell or preceding cell which has changed.